PdoyleC/everyday-life/README.md

 - [W3jigsaw](https://jigsaw.w3.org/css-validator/) - CSS validation tool
 - [JSHint](https://jshint.com/) - Javascript testing tool

-## Resuable React Components and hooks
+## Reusable React Components and hooks

 ### Components

 - AdventureCard: this displays a post for adventures
 - Asset: renders a loading spinner, an image or message.
-- Avatar: displays the users profile image.
+- Avatar: displays the user's profile image.
 - MoreDropDown: displays a dropdown menu for edit, delete functions.
 - NavBar: displays the navbar at the top of the site.
-- NotFound: displays a message for the user if they go to a non existing url.
+- NotFound: displays a message for the user if they go to a non-existing url.

 ### Hooks
 - useClickOutsideToggle: provides a convenient way to handle the closing, for example a menu by monitoring clicks outside the component.